-A couple weeks ago I read this story about immunization in New Zealand.
-Apparently, even though we are a developed country, we suck at immunizing our children.
+I read this story about immunisation in New Zealand.
+We aren't very good at immunising our children.

-When the child was six weeks old, New Zealand rolled out its Menigococcal B vaccinations, and I admit it, we did feel like guinea pigs.
-But we went ahead with the four rounds of the vaccine, because we felt the risks in the virtually untested vaccine (and the fact that it doesn’t last or vaccinate for all the strains of meningitis) were outweighed by the risks of actually contracting the disease, which is epidemic in New Zealand.
+When the child was six weeks old, New Zealand rolled out its Menigococcal B vaccinations.
+We felt like guinea pigs, but we did the four rounds of the vaccine.
+We felt the risks in the vaccine were outweighed by the risks of contracting the disease, which is epidemic in New Zealand.

-Theirs are not the first confirmed cases of whooping cough (pertussis) that I’ve heard about in the village either.
+Whooping cough (pertussis) is also epidemic in New Zealand.
 One case of whooping cough was confirmed at our playcentre, and it resulted in hospitalization.